 Soon after the semester started, I joined the Steel Bridge Club and Engineering Ambassadors Network, which were both amazing ways to make connections as a transfer student.

 The Steel Bridge team receives a set of plans from the American Institute of Steel Construction, then designs and fabricates a 20+ ft long bridge from steel.
 We travel regionally to compete against other universities in multiple categories, including time it takes to construct the bridge and various load tests.
 I’m very happy I get to be a part of the team and contribute what I’ve learned in my core structural engineering courses to the design of the bridge.

 The Engineering Ambassadors Network presents TED-style talks to middle school students to show them that engineering is a career field that anyone can pursue regardless of their background.
 I love having the opportunity to advocate for engineering in our community and show young people what Iowa State is all about.
 Taking the leap to join clubs on campus as a transfer student has been pivotal to my experience.

-I recently attended the Engineering Career Fair, which filled the Scheman Building and Hilton Coliseum with employers.
-There, I saw the demand for hiring Cyclone Engineers firsthand.
+When I attended the Engineering Career Fair – which filled the Scheman Building and Hilton Coliseum with employers – I saw the demand for hiring Cyclone Engineers firsthand.
 Many employers echoed that they love to see the club, lab and internship experiences that Iowa State engineers have.

 Some of the engineering firms saw from my nametag that I was a civil engineering student and called me to their booth to start a conversation.
-I ended up interviewing with some of the employers I spoke to – and already have a job offer for a structural engineering position when I graduate in May.
+I ended up interviewing with some of the employers I spoke to – and already have a job offer for a structural engineering position when I graduate.